sfwem/meshmap/README.md

     * Also important is, if the system that this is running on cannot resolve "localnode.local.mesh" you can change that in the user-settings.ini file.
     * Once you save to the user-settings.ini file any changes you make will not be overwritten by future updates.
     The "-default" files *will probably* change though and you will need to update your personal files when this happens.
     * There are many other things you can change in the ini files.
-Default Map center position, the header messages, etc.
+    The default center position of the map, node expiration intervals, the header messages, logo, etc.
     * *Please read* the comments in the user-settings.ini file for more info about the different settings.
     * There is also a "custom.inc-default" PHP file that can be used for more site specific overrides if needed.
     Read that file for info on what it does, it can safely be ignored by most users.